uldissturms/cdc/README.md

 [![Standard - JavaScript Style Guide](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)
 [![Gitter](https://badges.gitter.im/join_chat.svg)](https://gitter.im/consumer-driven-contracts)

-CDC provides a way to define mock provider for consumer (now) and verify contracts against provider (soon).
+CDC provides a way to define mock provider for consumer and verify contracts against provider.
 It is written in JavaScript, however can be run in any setup using docker.

 ## Getting started